maxwellreynolds/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Biomedical Informatice
+  - course: PhD in Biomedical Informatics
     institution: University of Pittsburgh
     year: Current
   - course: BS in Applied Computer Science